-It's a common misconception that overtime is only required for an 80-hour work week.
-In fact, only paying overtime for an 80-hour work week instead of a 40-hour work week is illegal.
-As long as the employee is non-exempt, employers must use the time and a half pay scale for OT that is in excess of 40 hours, never 80 hours.
+It’s a common misconception that overtime is based on a threshold of 80-hours, which is generally the number of total hours worked in a pay period (bi-weekly payroll).
+As long as the employee is non-exempt, employers must use the time and a half pay scale for OT that is more than 40 hours worked in the established workweek, never 80 hours.

 States With Daily Overtime

-Daily overtime is not common, and is only required in Alaska, California, Nevada, Puerto Rico, and the Virgin Islands.
-These states all have daily overtime laws for working over eight hours in a day:
+Daily overtime is not shared and is only required in Alaska, California, Nevada, Puerto Rico, and the Virgin Islands.
+These states all have customary overtime laws for working over an established number of hours in a day:

 Semi-monthly Payroll Overtime

-Calculating semi-monthly payroll starts with looking at a seven-day workweek as defined by the law.
-You have the responsibility to identify your company's work week.
-These should always be consistent without variation from week-to-week or month-to-month.
+To calculate semi-monthly payroll, first look at the seven-day workweek defined by law.
+You have the responsibility to identify your company’s workweek.
+These should always be consistent without variation from week to week or month to month.

 With this kind of payroll, there are two paydays each month which will fall on different days of the week.
-In order to calculate overtime for this type of payroll, look at the work week and not the pay period.
+To calculate overtime for this type of payroll, look at the workweek and not the pay period.

 A simple way of doing it according to SHRM is to: